Review position descriptions below.

 Applications for the 2025 Coordinated Election will be available in the Summer 2025.

-- Voter Registration or voter updates
+- Voter Registration or updates to registration

-- Statewide and provisional ballots
+- Issuing statewide and provisional ballots

-THE STUDENT ELECTION JUDGE APPLICATIONS ARE ACCEPTED IN EVEN YEAR GENERAL ELECTIONS ONLY
+STUDENT ELECTION JUDGE APPLICATIONS ARE ACCEPTED IN EVEN YEAR GENERAL ELECTIONS ONLY

-As a Student Election Judge, you will experience the excitement of General Election Day by assisting voters at our Voter Service and Polling Centers.
+As a Student Election Judge, you will experience the excitement of Election Day by assisting voters at our Voter Service and Polling Centers.
 You’ll earn a paid stipend for your time (including paid training!), perform a valuable service for your community, and gain experience that looks great on a college application or résumé.

 To qualify you must be 16- or 17-years-old and a Junior or Senior in good standing at your high school; a U.S. citizen on Election Day; a resident of Colorado; physically and mentally able to perform the duties assigned to you; free of any conviction for fraud or election offenses; and not a family member of a candidate on the ballot.